bxparks/AceTime/examples/MemoryBenchmark/README.md

 In v1.7, the virtual destructor on the `Clock` base class was removed.
 This reduced the flash usage by 618 bytes on AVR processors , 328 bytes on the SAMD21, but only 50-60 bytes on other 32-bit processors.
-Also in v1.6, the various `printShortNameTo()` or `printShortTo()` was changed to replace the underscore in the zone names (e.g. `Los_Angeles`) with spaces (e.g. `Los Angeles`) to be more human friendly.
+The various `printShortNameTo()` or `printShortTo()` methods were changed to replace the underscore in the zone names (e.g. `Los_Angeles`) with spaces (e.g. `Los Angeles`) to be more human friendly.
 This made little difference in the flash memory consumption, except on the ESP32 where it increased by 200-300 bytes.

+In v1.7.2, the `SystemClock::clockMillis()` became non-virtual, using compile-time polymorphism through C++ template, and incorporating the same techniques from AceRoutine v1.3.
+Saves about 20-40 bytes of flash.

 ## Arduino Nano